 rented homes for households on the Council’s Housing Register

 affordable home ownership (including shared-ownership and shared-equity) for households who wish to own their own home but who cannot afford to buy without financial assistance

-supported housing to enable vulnerable people to live as independently within the community
+supported housing to enable vulnerable people to live independently within the community

-How is affordable housing being provided in Elmbridge?
+How are affordable homes being provided in Elmbridge?

-housing associations building affordable housing on land they have purchased
+housing associations building affordable homes on land they have purchased

 housing associations re-developing land or buildings they already own (for example, under-used garage sites)